Audio Branding – How Does Your Brand Sound?February 24, 2020

-Audio Branding is the strategic and consciousness use of sound and music across all brand touch points, to create more engaging, meaningful, and affective communication.
+Audio branding is the strategic and conscious use of sound and music across all brand touchpoints to create more engaging, meaningful, and affective communication.
 It’s a parallel to a visual identity.
-Audio branding (or sonic branding) and sound logos have been around for some years.
-It started out as jingles, where brands created small songs where the brand or product name was named in a catchy way into the song and lyrics.
-Coca Cola is probably one of strongest and earliest users of audio branding.
+Audio branding (or sonic branding) and audio logos have been around for some years.
+It started as jingles, where brands created small songs where the brand or product name was named in a catchy way into the music and lyrics.
+Coca Cola is probably one of the strongest and earliest users of audio branding.

-All the sounds and audio pieces an entity (business/organisation) can be recognised upon.
-A Sound Identity can consist of an audio logo, music, musical elements and sound design and is used to create audio coherency, synergy and recognisability for a brand.
-An audio parallel to a Visual identity.
+An audio identity is an audio parallel to a visual identity, and consist of all the sounds and audio pieces an entity (business/organization) can be recognised upon.
+An audio identity can consist of an audio logo, music, musical elements, and sound design and is used to create audio coherency, synergy, and recognisability for a brand.

-A good sound logo is a brand asset that reflects a brand in a short melodic phrase, melody or sound.
-In time, the sound logo may converge into a kind of brand symbol that carries associations that helps shapes the brand image and functions as a memorable link to the actual brand.
-To successfully achieve this, sound logos as brand elements must be: Memorable, Meaningfulness, Likeable, Transferable, Adaptable, and Protectable in the mind of the consumer to contribute to build brand equity (Keller 2008 p.140).
-Example intel, McDonalds, Intel
+A good audio logo (or sound logo) is a brand asset that reflects a brand in a short melodic phrase, melody, or sound.
+In time, the audio logo may converge into a brand symbol that carries associations that help shape the brand image and function as a memorable link to the existing brand.
+To successfully achieve this, sound logos as brand elements must be: Memorable, Meaningfulness, Likeable, Transferable, Adaptable, and Protectable in the consumer’s mind to contribute to building brand equity (Keller 2008 p.140).

 “People spend more money when and where they feel good”– Walt Disney

 Hearing is the first sense we develop.
-We can hear before we are born and music is the type of sound that we know affects our emotional state the most.
-It affects our moods, feelings, behaviour, pulse, and can make us feel calm, sad, scared or even happy and uplifted.
-Most sounds that surrounds us today are random and sometimes even unpleasant.
-So, audio branding is not a question about adding more sound, but using the right sound at the right time and place.
-Otherwise it’s noise.
+We can hear before we are born, and music is the type of sound that affects our emotional state the most.
+It affects our moods, feelings, behavior, pulse, and can make us feel calm, sad, scared, or even happy and uplifted.
+Most sounds that surround us today are random and sometimes even unpleasant.
+Audio branding is not a question of adding more sound but using the right sound at the right time and place.
+Otherwise, it’s noise.

 - What emotional state does this leave our audience in?